vineetbattula93/fse-assessment-4/README.md

 - Finish the application so that it consumes the ProductSearch API and feeds the template in the ProductSearch Component.

 ## Time to Complete
-- You have 2 hour2 to complete this assessment.
+- You have 2 hours to complete this assessment.
 (Ends at 5pm.)
 - Once you are done, you have completed the S2 FSD training!
 Congratulations!!

 ## Stories